Feeling. Low. Lost. Down. Sad.

 • You have little or no self-confidence or esteem

 • You may find that you don’t eat as much or enjoy your food

 • You may find that you use more alcohol, tobacco or drugs more than usual

 There are a number of different things, which can cause depression:

 • Life events.
 In most cases when depression is triggered it is due to situations/experiences you have been through that were unwelcomed or traumatic

-• Loss.– Whether it is someone you loved or a major life change, loss can trigger depression.
-Children leaving home for example could trigger off depression.
+• Loss.– Whether it is someone you loved or a major life change, a loss can trigger depression.
+Children leaving home, for example, could trigger off depression.
 The events don’t necessarily have to be negative, it can be due to how you cope with the situations or don’t cope with the situations, which can lead to low mood.

 • Anger.
 Anger, which isn’t expressed and is bottled up can trigger depression.
 The reasons for not expressing your anger can vary greatly, from being a child who was told to not express his/her anger or stopping yourself from communicating your frustration as an adult.
 By not expressing your anger at the time you felt it and bottling it up instead, you have internalised your anger instead, and it may then materialize as depression.